 Action without insight is impulsive.
 Insight plus action leads to clarity and power.

 If you want to create a win-win solution, you cannot hold a position that has caused your

 “To be a champ you have to believe in yourself when nobody else will.”

 Sugar Ray Robinson -Middleweight boxing champion, considered by many to be the best fighter in history, pound-for-pound.

 P.S. please review this document periodically as there is simply too much to absorb in one reading of it.
 We all will benefit from your efforts.

-Tags: Changing Yourself, Couples Therapy, goals, marriage counseling, marriage therapy, objectives, relationship counseling, relationship therapy, Tough Questions, vision Forward to a Friend
+Tags: change, compromise, Couples Therapy, goals, marriage counseling, marriage therapy, objectives, questions, relationship counseling, relationship therapy, Tough Questions, vision Forward to a Friend